 Gingerbread Heart Sayings

-German Lebkuchen Herzen are most often purchased as gifts for friends, family, and love interests.
-Below are some common sayings that are written on these festive cookies.
+German Lebkuchen Herzen are most often purchased as gifts for friends & family.
+Below I wrote out some common sayings to give you inspiration of what to write on your festive cookies.

 - Ich Liebe Dich (I love you)